 Yost sneers at Morrison’s work as “not credally Christian but pop-gnostic.
 Pop-gnosticism is a cult by and for the bourgeoisie, an artifact of the worst early-Christian scholarship of the 1970s and the still worse late-Freudian psychology of the 1980s.”

-It’s not my place to say what black Christian faith is and isn’t, but it sure doesn’t look like gnosticism.
-If you want to learn more, read black theologians like James Cone and especially Womanist theologians like Katie Cannon, Teresa Frye Brown and Emilie Townes, and then read Beloved.
-It is profoundly embodied, experiential, and incarnational, not reliant on any secret or privileged knowledge.
+It’s not my place to say what black Christian faith is and isn’t, but it sure doesn’t look like Yost’s descriptions of gnosticism.
+If you want to learn more, read Womanist theologians like Katie Cannon, Teresa Frye Brown and Emilie Townes, and then read Beloved.
+It is profoundly embodied, experiential, and incarnational, not reliant on any secret or privileged knowledge, that would have been withheld from black communities of Christians anyway.
 Consider this passage, which Gray quoted to me from memory:

 “In this here place, we flesh; flesh that weeps, laughs; flesh that dances on bare feet in grass.
 Love it.
 Love it hard.
 Yonder they do not love your flesh.
 They despise it. ”